jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-level-limitation.md

 | ![](images/2.0.%20Black%20Boxes%20Construct%20Drafts%20Ideas.007.png) | ≈ | ![](images/2.0.%20Black%20Boxes%20Construct%20Drafts%20Ideas.009.png) |
 |-----|-----|-----|

 Level limitation can also be applied to deeper exclusion than __Public__ and __Protected__.
-So a parent can impose level limitation on a child procedure.
+So a parent can impose level limitation on a child command.

 *Level limitation on deeper exclusion:*

 | ![](images/2.0.%20Black%20Boxes%20Construct%20Drafts%20Ideas.010.png) | ≈ | ![](images/2.0.%20Black%20Boxes%20Construct%20Drafts%20Ideas.011.png) |
 |-----|-----|-----|

-You can also apply level limitation for on symbols shallower than the target procedure.
+You can also apply level limitation for on symbols shallower than the target command.

 *Level limitation on deeper exclusion:*